Another rifle class; more lessons

-This past weekend marked our last rifle class for the year.
-As often happens, we came away with our unusual (In this day and age) opinions about rifles and gear validated and vindicated.
+This past weekend marked the last rifle class my friend Georges Rahbani is teaching for the year.
+As I often do, I assisted him with his class and, as often happens, we came away with what some people consider unusual opinions about rifles and gear validated and vindicated.

-Georges Rahbani, our chief instructor (and my vote for the best "urban rifle" teacher you've never heard of) has a saying: "thou shalt not hang sh*t on thy rifle!"
+Georges has a funny saying: “thou shalt not hang sh*t on thy rifle!”
 His point is that adding geegaws to a basically sound firearm rarely improves shooter performance, and often results in lessened mechanical performance.
-The ever-popular "tactical latch" for the AR-15 is such an accessory, and the installation of one may pose an unforeseen risk.
+The ever-popular “tactical latch” for the AR-15 is such an accessory, and the installation of one may pose an unforeseen risk.

 For those who've never seen a "tac latch", it's a large appendage that replaces the standard latching lever found on the left side of the AR's charging handle.
 (I'm still not really sure of it's purpose, but all the "high speed, low drag" folks appear to have them on their rifles.
 The latch's large "wing" would, it seems to me, in fact increase drag and decrease speed - but hey, what do I know?)